MordechaiHadad/bob/README.md

 This section is a bit more advanced and thus the user will have to do the work himself since bob doesn't do that.

-Bob's configuration file will have to be in `config_dir/bob/config.json`, to be more specific:
+Bob's configuration file will have to be in `config_dir/bob/config.json` but can be customized as seen [below](#config-location), to be more specific:

 <details>
 <summary>On Linux</summary>